Hadley-Dixon/Sudoku/README.md

-# Sudoku
+# Project Description
-Project for CIS 211, University of Oregon, Spring 2022
+A solver for the classic puzzle, as a programming project for CIS 211 at University of Oregon.

+The project will have two phases.
+In the first phase we implement constraint propagation to solve simple puzzles.
+In the second phase we will add back-tracking search to solve harder puzzles.

+We will use a model-view-controller organization to associate a graphical display with the game.